typebrigade/typebrigade.com/public/about.md

   _Organiser_

-  Kenneth is an independent designer specialising in type design, and typographic software and web development.
+  Kenneth is an independent designer specialising in type design and typographic software development.

   [kennethormandy.com](https://kennethormandy.com)